Multiple Choice Questions: Reasoning Makes Large Language Models (LLMs) More Self-Confident, Especially When They are Wrong: DISCUSSION

-Finally, the results show how the confidence of the model is, as in humans, highly dependent on several factors and therefore should be used with caution as a tool to evaluate LLM performance.
-More research is needed to understand when confidence is a valid performance indicator.
+In summary, the results show how the confidence of the model is, as in humans, highly dependent on several factors and therefore should be used with caution as a tool to evaluate LLM performance.
+More research is needed to understand when confidence is a valid performance indicator and can be used as a metacognition tool for LLMs.
 Existing studies on human behavior with regard to confidence provide valuable information that should be used in these research efforts.

-\section{Conclusion}
+\section{CONCLUSION}

 This paper has studied how the self-confidence of LLMs in their answers to multiple choice questions depends on whether the models answer directly with the selected options or if they provide first step-by-step reasoning and then select an option.
 The results for the 57 subjects of the MMLU benchmark and in seven different LLMs show that the estimated probability of the selected response increases when the models provide reasoning before answering.
 This occurs regardless of whether the option selected by the LLM is correct.
-In fact, the increase in self-confidence is larger when the selected option is incorrect.
-These results are consistent with human studies on confidence, and suggest that further research is needed to understand when and how LLM confidence estimates can be used for evaluation.
+In fact, the increase in self-confidence is systematically larger when the selected option is incorrect than when it is correct.
+Using standard calibration metrics such as ECE and Brier score, we further show that CoT prompting worsens calibration by increasing the proportion of high-confidence wrong answers.
+These results are consistent with human studies on confidence, and suggest that further research is needed to understand when and how LLM confidence estimates can be used for evaluation or to assess metacognition in LLMs.
+In particular, our findings indicate that in MCQ evaluation settings with CoT prompting, logprob-based confidence should be used with caution as a metacognitive signal.